DJ LeMahieu Player Props: Yankees vs. Guardians

 DJ LeMahieu At The Plate

-- LeMahieu has six doubles, a triple, three home runs and eight walks while batting .250.
+- LeMahieu is batting .261 with six doubles, a triple, three home runs and eight walks.

-- LeMahieu has picked up a hit in 64.0% of his 25 games this year, with more than one hit in 20.0% of them.
+- LeMahieu has reached base via a hit in 17 games this year (of 26 played), and had multiple hits in six of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.